 Service Options.
 Under the terms of SpectraSite s employment agreements with each of Messrs.
 Clark, Biltz and Slaven, if any of these individuals is terminated without Cause or resigns with Good Reason, each as defined in the executive officer s employment agreement, before or after the consummation of the merger, any remaining unvested portion of his service option will become fully vested.
 Pursuant to the terms of the merger agreement, if any other officer of SpectraSite is terminated without Cause or resigns with Good Reason, each as defined in SpectraSite s 2003 Equity Incentive Plan, in the year following the consummation of the merger, any remaining unvested portion of his or her service option will become fully vested.
-Additionally, prior to the merger SpectraSite intends to amend an option agreement of Mr. Albert, a director of SpectraSite, to provide that the unvested portion of Mr. Albert s options subject to the option agreement will become vested immediately upon consummation of the merger.
+Additionally, prior to the merger SpectraSite intends to amend an option agreement of Mr. Albert, a director of SpectraSite, to provide that the unvested portion of Mr. Albert s options subject to the option agreement will become vested immediately upon consummation of the merger if he does not become a director of American Tower.
+If he does become a director of American Tower, the options will continue to vest in accordance with the existing terms of his option agreement.

 Severance.
 Under the terms of SpectraSite s employment agreements with each of Messrs.
 Clark, Biltz and Slaven or under the terms of SpectraSite s Executive Severance Plan B in the case of SpectraSite s other executive officers, executive officers of SpectraSite may be entitled to enhanced severance payments and benefits as a result of the consummation of the merger if their employment ceases under certain specified circumstances in anticipation of or within two years following the consummation of the merger.
 As Messrs.
 Clark, Biltz and Slaven will not continue as employees of American Tower after consummation of the merger, each will be entitled to such benefits as set forth in the table below.
-In addition, if any amount paid to Mr. Slaven under this or any other arrangement is considered an excess parachute payment under the federal tax laws, then Mr. Slaven will be entitled to an additional gross-up payment, of up to \$2.056 million, for any resulting additional excise taxes.
+In addition, prior to the merger SpectraSite intends to amend Mr. Slaven s employment agreement to provide that if any amount paid to Mr. Slaven under this or any other arrangement is considered an excess parachute payment under the federal tax laws, then Mr. Slaven will be entitled to an additional gross-up payment, of up to \$2.056 million, for any resulting additional excise taxes.